SarpAkgunduz/EEG-Signal-Proccessing/README.md

 # EEG-Signal-Proccessing
-EEG Signal Proccessing with mne
+EEG Signal Proccessing with mne.
-Codes are mainly written with python which has very common libraries for big data proccessing
+Codes are written with python which has very common libraries for big data proccessing